The ultimate guide to smart buildings | Features & benefits

 And don’t just take our word for it, smart buildings drive average energy savings of between 15% and 25%.

 So, what are the features that differentiate smart buildings from bog-standard ones?

 Smart buildings, by nature, use tech to drive environmental, social and financial benefits to building owners and occupants.
-In practice, any smart building worth its weight in salt will have:
+In practice, most smart buildings will have: